Carina-P/hire-hens/README.md

 - Rental package-pages:
     - Start with choosing type of hen and number of hens.
     - Then possibility to add coop and/or feeder and waterer.
-    - Information of what package consists of and possibility to add package to cart.
+    - Information of what package consists of and possibility to start subscription.
     - User with administrator authority can add, change or delete type of hens.
     - User with administrator authority can add, change or delete accessories as eg coop, feeder...
 - Buy-page: